LogtalkDotOrg/logtalk3/adapters/NOTES.md

 `table/1` directives to represent tabling options.
 In practice there's only a conflict when, in the same `table/1` directive, more than one predicate is declared as tabled and/or when more than one tabling option is specified.
-This cases are not common, however.
-The workaround is to use parenthesis around the predicates and/or the tabling options.
+These cases are not common, however.
+The workaround is to use parentheses around the predicates and/or the tabling options.

 To generate `.xwam` files from Logtalk source files, set the `prolog_compiler`